Ferlab-Ste-Justine/openstack-etcd-client-certificate/README.md

+# Renaming

+Going forward, this terraform module will be located at: https://github.com/Ferlab-Ste-Justine/etcd-client-certificate

+This repo will be in read-only mode, kept around to prevent terraform orchestration not yet migrated to the new repo from breaking.

 # About

 Given a certificate authority that is recognized by an etcd cluster, this terraform module will provision a client certificate that can be used to authenticate against the etcd cluster as a given user.